Supernova1114/Osu-Beatmap-Downloader/README.md

 5. Check "Headless".
 6. Restart app.

+* **You will be able to download maps without logging in, but you will not get full functionality.
+(Switching game modes, Ranked page etc.)**

 * **If things are not working, you may need to wait for an update.**

 **Controls:**